7 Data Wrangling

 • not !

 In the following subsections we’ll walk through some examples of these verbs in action.
 To do this, we’ll use data from the {peacesciencer} package.
 This package has a lot of useful data for studying conflict, which is a core subject of study in the political science field called international relations or IR.
 It is different from many other R packages that provide access to data in that it contains a number of its own verbs for declaring a base dataset and then populating it with different variables that we’re interested in.
-You can read more about it here: https://svmiller.com/peacesciencer/
+You can read more about it here: https://svmiller.com/peacesciencer/.
+As you might imagine, this is a great data source to study the long peace!

 If you don’t have the package already, you’ll need to install it by writing install.packages("peacesciencer") in the R console.
-Once you do, open it:
+Once you do, you can open it by writing:

 library(peacesciencer)

 The below code generates one of a large number of possible datasets we could construct using {peacesciencer}.
-In particular, it creates a base dataset of the universe of all countries that have existed from 1946 to 2000 with an observation for each year in that time frame that the country existed.
+The below code in particular creates a base dataset of the universe of all countries that have existed from 1816 to 2010 with an observation for each year in that time frame that the country existed.
 This is what we would call a country-year dataset.
-The code then populates this dataset with information about a country’s involvement in a militarized interstate dispute (MID), whether the country is a “major power,” its quality of democracy, and its GDP and population.
+The code then populates this dataset with information about a country’s involvement in a militarized interstate dispute (MID), whether the country is a “major power,” its population, and economic data like GDP.

 ## start with function that creates state-year data